MrKsinant/Ashrae-Buildings-Energy-Usage-Prediction/README.md

 * The file ***ashrae-buildings-energy-usage-prediction.pdf***, the complete, detailed and explained study report, accompanied by the results obtained;
 * The file *ashrae-environment.yml*, the Conda environment file, with all packages and versions, to reproduce the work performed during this project;
 * The folder *graphs*, which contains all the graphs obtained during the study;
-* The folder *images*, which contains the images used to illustrate the challenge (the original version of these images can be found at Kaggle's challenge presentation page---the link has been provided above);
+* The folder *images*, which contains the images used to illustrate the challenge (the original version of these images can be found at Kaggle's challenge presentation page-the link has been provided above);
 * The folder ***notebooks***, which contains all the Jupyter notebooks used to tackle the problem exposed in the challenge;
 * The folder *report*, which contains all the LaTeX sources used to produce the study report.